Latest posts by Jovin Tardif (see all)

-cinqque5tion with Rebecca Reeds (by: Jovin Tardif)
+Interview with Comedian Rebecca Reeds

 2. How would you define comedy?
 How did you know you wanted to get into comedy?

 I am honestly not sure how to define comedy.
 There are so many different variations and versions.
 My idea of comedy is simply anything that was designed and intended to make others laugh.
 I didn’t know I wanted to get into comedy until I had already started.
-I was in an improv group at university and enjoyed the creative outlet.
+In university, I was in an improv group and enjoyed the creative outlet.
 I should mention that I was terrible at improv.
 I’d get some laughs but from doing all the wrong things and not following any of the rules.
 Standup seemed like something that might be a good hobby, something fun to do.
 Unfortunately, after I tried it I became completely obsessed and dropped out of school.
 Sorry, mom.

 3. Great storytelling often leads to better results.
 Rebecca Reeds, how long do you typically work on your craft to get the end result of laughter?